ValrynMilly/R20PLUS/README.md

 Simple custom timers users can set to help them with their gameplay and campaign.
 ### Finances
 Manage user finances much like attributes.
 Diamonds, Gold, Silver, Copper.

+### Back End Testing
+Further back end testing is required, there are still some features that have not been tested.